sambhuganesan/understanding-sohu/README.md

 - `tools/render_svg_charts.py`: no-dependency SVG chart generator.
 - `tools/smoke_check.py`: sanity checks for generated traces.
 - `viz/plot.py`: optional matplotlib PNG chart generator.

-## Model Focus

-This model keeps the spotlight on the pieces that make the Sohu story exciting:

-- systolic wavefront timing
-- PE utilization
-- batch amortization
-- attention growth with context length
-- simple softmax cost
-- separate matmul and attention schedules
-- overlap between specialized engines
-- toy throughput

-That simplicity is the feature: the simulator is small enough to reason about by hand while still showing why transformer-focused hardware can be such a strong design direction.